kjmckinley/park-finder/README.md

 ## User Story:

 ```
-AS A person or a person who has a loved one,
+AS A person who wants to visit a national park,
 I WANT find the nearest national parks in my area
 SO THAT me or my loved one can make memories in a safe and fully interactive environment.
 ```